 The Lincoln Connection

 On March 10, 1875 Thomas Simon Yakey married Eliza James.
 The Yakey family has long roots in the Taylorstown, Va area, stretching back to the mid-1700s.
 As for Eliza, both sets of her maternal 5th Great-Grandparents arrived in Loudoun around 1744.
 Isaac & Margery Nichols settled in Lincoln, Va (formally known as Goose Creek) from Chester Co, Pennsylvania about the same time that William & Ann Hatcher arrived in Lincoln from Buck Co, Pa.
 Both families were instrumental at the beginning of the Goose Creek Monthly Meeting.
 In 1766 the Hatcher’s son James married the Nichols’ daughter Catherine.
-Several generations later Isaac & Margery and William & Ann would be remembered as Eliza’s 5th Great-Grandparents.
+Several generations later Isaac & Margery and William & Ann would be remembered as Eliza James Yakey’s 5th Great-Grandparents.

 Isaac and Margery (Cox) Nichols